PiotrSwietek/MC-Guys/Portfolios/Piotr Swietek/portfolio.md

 # MQTT - NodeRed

 Task was to steer the blinker through a button.
 But both were on seperate devices only communicating through the WiFi.
-I followed the solution of Bernhard Hiesl & Denis Sivak //Link here
+I followed the solution of Bernhard Hiesl & Denis Sivak [Protocol](https://github.com/PiotrSwietek/MC-Guys/blob/master/Protocol/Protocol.md#ulnoiot-hello-world)

 The MQTT commands caused us trouble because I forgot that I had to use them on the pi and not in the device console.
 Also I forgot to execute the run() command so all the MQTT set requests would not be executed.